Verubato/framesort/README.md

 # Frame Sort #

-A simple World of Warcraft (Retail) add-on that places the player frame (you) at the top/middle/bottom (configurable) of the party/raid frames.
+A simple World of Warcraft add-on that places the player frame (you) at the top/middle/bottom (configurable) of the party/raid frames.

 ## Features ##